SaurabMishra12/CogniSync/README.md

 ## Execution Environment

-Experiments were conducted in a controlled Google Colab environment using NVIDIA T4 GPU hardware.
+Experiments were conducted in a controlled  environment using NVIDIA T4 GPU hardware.
 Random seeds were fixed across all relevant libraries to ensure deterministic execution.

 ---